tjarkdoering/mubile/README.md

 Changes on the devices (removing playlist entries) lead to deletion and synchronisation to all other devices.
 The audiofiles in the main database are only copied, never deleted or changed.

+### Technical notes

+* rsync has a fitting feature
+  * --files-from=FILE        read list of source-file names from FILE